iTwin/itwinjs-core/docs/bis/domains/spatial-composition.md

 ### CompositeVolume

 A CompositeElement that is delimited by a volume

+Geometry Use:
+1 -
+2 - Local Coordinates : z points away from the center of the earth.

 Naming :
 1 - Volume indicates a 3d solid object to delimit the spatial location.